Tiny-Earth/DemoSite/site/src/inclusive.md

 ### The Pedagogy Dimension

 `TODO: Pedagogy Dimension section order: (1) Leverage active learning and formative assessment (LE), (2) Provide transparency in expectations and create predictable patterns (CD, SA), and (3) Incorporate universal design and accessibility principles (CD, CS)`

 `This section needs to be broader.`

+`Text from Sarah: Pedagogy involves how the course is structured and defines how students interact with the content and each other.
+Once again, the choices we make determine how inclusive the course feels.
+Some evidence-based practices that foster inclusion are:`

 By adopting the principles of Universal Design, an instructor can build an inclusive course from the outset.